-Abortion procedure.
+Abortion Procedures.

 Medical Abortion

-Generally Up to 9 Weeks
+Up to 10 Weeks

 The medical abortion procedure is more commonly known as the “abortion pill”, or a medication abortion.
 There are two parts to the medical abortion.
 During the first visit, an ultrasound is done to determine the gestational age.
-A medical abortion is generally only preformed until 9 weeks of pregnancy.
+A medical abortion is generally only performed until 10 weeks of pregnancy.
 After this is confirmed, a pill called Mifepristone is taken orally to block the hormone progesterone, which will stop the growth of the embryo or fetus by cutting off the supply of blood and nutrients.

 The second abortion pill, Misoprostol, along with other medication and information will be sent home with the patient.
-One to two days later, the misoprostol pills are inserted into the vagina which will cause uterine contractions (cramping) meant to expel the dead or dying embryo or fetus as well as the accompanying pregnancy tissue.
-This can occur and continue from several hours to days after insertion of the misoprostol.
+One to two days later, the Misoprostol pills are inserted into the vagina which will cause uterine contractions (cramping) meant to expel the dead or dying embryo or fetus as well as the accompanying pregnancy tissue.
+This can occur and continue from several hours to days after insertion of the Misoprostol.
 The amount of cramping and bleeding varies from person to person.
 Typically, you will return to the clinic about two weeks later for a second visit to determine if the abortion is complete and no embryonic or fetal body parts remain in your body.

 Surgical Abortion